-(19) Loss
+(17) Loss

-"Loss" or "Losses" means incurred losses under a Covered Policy from a Covered Event, including Additional Living Expenses not to exceed 40 percent of the insured value of a Residential Structure or its contents and amounts paid as fees on behalf of or inuring to the benefit of a policyholder.
-"Loss" excludes allocated or unallocated loss adjustment expenses and also excludes any item for which this Contract does not provide reimbursement pursuant to the exclusions in Article VI.
+This term means an incurred loss under a Covered Policy from a Covered Event, including Additional Living Expenses not to exceed 40 percent of the insured value of a Residential Structure or its contents and amounts paid as fees on behalf of or inuring to the benefit of a policyholder.
+The term Loss does not include allocated or unallocated loss adjustment expenses or any item for which this Contract does not provide reimbursement pursuant to the exclusions in Article VI.

-(20) Loss Adjustment Expense Reimbursement
+(18) Loss Adjustment Expense Allowance

-- (a) Loss Adjustment Expense Reimbursement shall be 5% of the reimbursed Losses under this Contract as provided in Article IV, pursuant to Section 215.555(4)(b)1., Florida Statutes. - (b) The 5% Loss Adjustment Expense Reimbursement is included in the total Payout Multiple applied to each Company.
+- (a) The Loss Adjustment Expense Allowance is equal to 5% of the reimbursed Losses under this Contract as provided in Article IV, pursuant to Section 215.555(4)(b)1., Florida Statutes. - (b) The Loss Adjustment Expense Allowance is included in, and not in addition to, the Limit applicable to a Company.

-(21) New Participant(s)
+(19) New Participant

-This term means all Companies which begin writing Covered Policies on or after the beginning of the Contract Year.
+This term means a Company that begins writing Covered Policies on or after the beginning of the Contract Year.
 A Company that removes Covered Policies from Citizens pursuant to an assumption agreement effective on or after June 1 and had written no other Covered Policies before June 1 is also considered a New Participant.